O. H. Ivie Lake, Texas, USA

 - Statistics / Weather / Helpful Links

 Looking for O. H. Ivie Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 On a hot summer day in the northern Hill Country region of Texas, Lake Ivie is an ideal place to be.
 Officially named O.H.Ivie Reservoir, the waters are commonly called Lake Ivie among the locals.
 The original name was Stacy Reservoir after the small village of Stacy, but was renamed O.H.Ivie to honor Colorado River Municipal Water District’s general manager by the same name.
 By any name, the inviting water welcomes all who come to fish, boat, water ski, camp or swim.